 Your job has more effect on your happiness than your living environment does.

-First of all, people’s jobs determine their income.
-And the quality of life depend on their revenue.
-If we have a lot of money, we can improve the quality of our living environment, such as buying a big house, hiring some worker to do the housework and enjoying some gourmet.
-This point can be illustrated with the example of my friend Jim.
-He was my classmate.
-Our major is computer science.
-So we can find some well-paid jobs easily.
+First of all, People’s quality of life depends on their income which always determined by their jobs.
+Those people who have well-paid jobs can easily improve the quality of their living environment, such as buying a big house, hiring some worker to do the housework and enjoying some gourmet.
+This point can be illustratedof my uncle Jim who majored in computer science.
 At first, Jim lived in a small house in the countryside.
-But he got a job in the Tencent company.
-And he can save lots of money every year.
-A few years later, he bought a big house in the downtown.
-He said the good job made him became happiness than others, he was a luck boy.
+But he passed a fierce competition and got a job in the Tencent company in Shenzhen.
+And he can earn lots of money every year.
+A few years later, he bought a big house in the downtown and all his families moved to Shenzhen.
+They have a good living environment there.
+He told me that the good job made him became happy than others, he was a luck person.

 Second, jobs will influence people’s social network.
 If we get a well-paid job, our co-workers always are some well-educated people.